mikhikhi/mikhikhi/README.md

 # 💫 About Me:
-i'm currently work on golang
+i'm currently working on golang

 # 💻 Tech Stack: